mrwsy1/CS4225-Big-Data/README.md

 Sort the common words in descending order of the smaller number of occurrences in the two files.
 In general, words with different case or different non-whitespace punctuation are considered different words.

+#### Marking
+The assignment contains a public dataset 'data/' and expected output 'answer.txt'.
+If your codes are correct, your output should be the same as 'answer.txt'.
+Different orders will also be considered as correct in marking.
+All the codes will be automatically compiled and marked by similar scripts as 'compile_run' on a private test dataset.
+So, ensure your codes can be compiled by the script in your package.